 When authoring scenes, scene characteristics, such as number of visible layers, type of symbology, and slide composition can have a significant effect.

 Number of visible layers

 Scene Viewer has finite memory for each layer in a scene.
 Reducing the number of visible layers minimizes the CPU and GPU overhead as each layer is allocated memory resources during loading.
-It is a good idea to limit the number of layers in a scene to a dozen or less.
+It is a good idea to limit the number of layers in a scene to a dozen or fewer.
 If you have more than a dozen layers covering an area, it's best to create multiple scenes with fewer layers rather than one scene with many layers.
-Another option if you have multiple layers with the same geometry type, such as buildings, is to combine the building layers into one building layer.
+Another option if you have multiple layers with the same geometry type, such as a 3D object scene layer, is to combine the layers into one 3D object scene layer.
 See the Creating scene content section below for more information.

 The layer symbology can have a major effect on scene performance.
 The complexity (number of geometry faces and edges) of the feature symbols combined with the number of features in the scene directly impact rendering speeds.
 For example, a couple dozen features with many faces and edges in their symbols can have the same rendering impact as a hundred features with less complex symbols.
 If you notice slow rendering in your scene, it may be worth changing the symbology.

 - 2D symbology—2D symbols are less complex and easier to render than 3D objects.
-2D point symbols and lines and polygons requires less computations during rendering than 3D objects, paths, and extrusions.
+2D point symbols, line style, and polygon styles require fewer computations during rendering than 3D objects, paths, and extrusions.

 - Elevation modes—Set the layer to Absolute height when your data has z-values.

 - Labels—Turn off labels when there are hundreds of points in your scene to reduce memory consumption and help with rendering performance and scene stuttering.